canada-ca/digital-playbook-guide-numerique/fr/10-etre-bons-utilisateurs-donnees.md

 - {: .dpgn-digital-architectural-keep-data-organized-2} Custodians shall ensure data is correct, consistent, and complete.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->

+**Assurer les données et dans la formation est complète, précise et à jour (anciennement ligne directrice 10.6):**
+{: .dpgn-data-ignore}

+- Assurez-vous que les données sont bien structurées, intuitives et dans un format facile à intégrer et réutiliser par d'autres
+- Design data to have clear and simple semantics to make common tasks easy.
+Rare tasks should still be possible but not the focus.
+Avoid being overly general, optimizing specific use cases.
+- Design data to be intuitive so that a semi-experienced user can be successful with minimal assistance from the documentation and programmers can easily integrate and reuse it.
+- Design data with a consistent and precise naming convention.
+Use plain language and recognizable patterns and concepts, avoiding abbreviations where possible.

 **Stages alpha, bêta et en direct :**
 {: .dpgn-data-ignore}